microsoft/botframework-solutions/docs/skills/README.md

 # Skills Overview

-Skills are a type of bot that allows developers to develop and test them just like a standard bot, whilst having the functionality to be connected to a broader solution as part of a complex Virtual Assistant or perhaps an Enterprise Bot seeking to stitch together multiple Bots within an organisation.
+A Skill is like a standard conversational bot but with the ability to be plugged in to a broader solution.
+This can be a complex Virtual Assistant or perhaps an Enterprise Bot seeking to stitch together multiple bots within an organization.

-Apart from minor difference to enable this special invocation pattern, a Skill looks and behaves like a regular bot.
+Apart from some minor differences that enable this special invocation pattern, a Skill looks and behaves like a regular bot.
 The same protocol is maintained between two bots to ensure a consistent approach.
 Skills for common scenarios like productivity and navigation to be used as-is or customized however a customer prefers.

 ## Table of Contents
 - [Skills Overview](#skills-overview)